 We are a dedicated team of volunteers who work alongside the staff of the schools to try to ensure that children are provided with a safe and stimulating environment, which enables them to thrive as individuals.

-If you have any suggestions or queries, or would like to enquire about being an Oaks Federation Governor, you can contact me via an email to the Clerk to the Governing Body, Miss Sarah Hiscock, s.hiscock@oaksfed.co.uk.
+If you have any suggestions or queries, or would like to enquire about being an Oaks Federation Governor, you can contact the chair of governors via an email to the admin office at St Michael’s, adminoffice@lyndhurst.hants.sch.uk.

 Our Governing body is made up of volunteers from the local community and the wider world of business, offering a diverse range of skills and views, bringing a breadth of experience to the team.
 We are required to have a strong focus on three core strategic functions: